Honest (HNST) versus The Competition Head-To-Head Comparison

 |-3.80%

 69.2% of Honest shares are held by institutional investors.
 Comparatively, 64.0% of shares of all “Catalog & mail-order houses” companies are held by institutional investors.
-28.9% of shares of all “Catalog & mail-order houses” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+28.9% of shares of all “Catalog & mail-order houses” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary